mParticle/docs/src/pages/integrations/iterable/event/index.md

 - In-app messages
 - Mobile Inbox

-The Kit automatically handles user registration, push notifications, client-side event tracking, basic in-app messaging, and deep linking by mapping mParticle’s APIs to analogous Iterable APIs.
+The Kit automatically handles user registration, push notifications, basic in-app messaging, and deep linking by mapping mParticle’s APIs to analogous Iterable APIs.
 To learn more about these API mappings, you can review the source code:
 - [iOS](https://github.com/mparticle-integrations/mparticle-apple-integration-iterable)
 - [Android](https://github.com/mparticle-integrations/mparticle-android-integration-iterable)